-Regarding the issue of international jurisdiction (ie, allocating the competent court between Japan and other countries) the rule is that the plaintiff must file a lawsuit in the defendant's forum.
-Exceptions to this rule are again promulgated in the CCP, but as the defendants' burden to appear in the plaintiffs' forum is much harder than for domestic cases, the exceptions are generally more limited than those recognised regarding the issue of venue.
+Regarding the issue of international jurisdiction (ie, allocating the competent court between Japan and other countries) the rule is that the plaintiff must file a lawsuit in the defendant's forum (again, the principle of actor sequitur forum rei).
+Exceptions to this rule are also promulgated in the CCP, but as the defendants' burden to appear in the plaintiffs' forum is much harder than for domestic cases, the exceptions are generally more limited than those recognised regarding the issue of venue.
 The parties may agree on the applicable jurisdiction of any particular country in writing if the agreement is concerned with a specific legal relationship, and if it is not remarkably unreasonable and does not violate law related to the public order and morals of Japan.
-For jurisdiction agreements between corporations and consumers, and civil disputes relating to labour matters, the forum that the parties may agree on are limited to protect the interests of consumers or workers.
+For jurisdiction agreements between corporations and consumers, and civil disputes relating to labour matters, the forums that the parties may agree on are limited to protect the interests of consumers or workers.
+Japan is not a signatory to the Hague Convention on Choice of Court Agreements.
+Even if any of the grounds provided by the CCP exist in Japan, courts may deny Japanese jurisdiction, if exceptional circumstances exist, in which trying the case in Japan may harm the fairness of the parties, or prevent the achievement of a fair and speedy trial, considering the nature of the case, the degree of the burden placed on the defendant to respond to the litigation, location of the evidence and other circumstances.
+This exception is arguably similar to the US principle of forum non conveniens.